Poet Rupi Kaur snubs White House over support for Israel’s Gaza bombardment

 Canadian poet Rupi Kaur has declined an invitation from the United States White House to attend a Diwali celebration.

-The Indian-born poet said she will not attend the dinner, which will be hosted by US Vice President Kamala Harris on Wednesday evening, due to the Biden administration’s continued support of Israel and its bombardment of Gaza.
+The India-born poet said she will not attend the dinner, which will be hosted by US Vice President Kamala Harris on Wednesday evening, due to the Biden administration’s continued support of Israel and its bombardment of Gaza.

 Keep readinglist of 3 items